 Over the years of trialling various brands, we tend to get an accumulation of products that we don’t use anymore.
 This means there will inevitably be some liquid foundations or tinted moisturisers that are out of date and need throwing away.

-By having a makeup detox, you will be ridding yourself of makeup that might be causing your breakouts.
-Check the label to see if they are non-comedogenic.
+By having a makeup detox, you will be ridding yourself of makeup that could be harbouring years of bacteria.
 Is it possible that your makeup is contaminated?
 Did you use a blusher or bronzer with a dirty makeup brush.
 Have your powders developed a hard oil like residue on the top?
+If you answered yes to any of these questions, this product could be making your breakouts worse.

 Some makeup brands provide small samples of their products, this is a great way for you to assess it’s durability, coverage and whether it has caused you any further breakouts or sensitivity.

 Not all brands offer samples but if you go into their store, it is likely they will have a makeup artist on hand to apply it for you.
 I always prefer this option because I learn more about the product and discover helpful ways to enhance the application.

 When concealing your acne, I would always recommend using makeup brushes.
-No matter how clean we think we are, our oily fingertips and bacteria infested fingernails can sometimes spread infection around our face.
+No matter how clean we think we are, our fingertips with their bacteria infested fingernails can sometimes spread infection around our face.
+So keep your fingers out of your cosmetics and away from your skin!

-If you like to keep your makeup looking fresh, you may want to touch up your makeup after work.
+If you like to keep your makeup looking fresh, you may want to touch up your makeup during/after work.
 This means your lovely clean brushes come into contact with a days worth of sweat and bacteria.
-To avoid this, clean your brushes after use or cleanse, tone and moisturise your face first and then re-apply (preferred option).
+To avoid this, clean your brushes after use or cleanse, tone and moisturise your face first and then re-apply.

-It’s important to keep your makeup brushes clean by washing them in warm/hot soapy water and leave them to dry flat.
+It’s important to keep your makeup brushes clean by washing them in warm/hot soapy water, leaving them to dry flat.
+To begin with you might want to try doing this after every application to see how much your skin improves.